JesseCoretta/go-antlr4512/README.md

 If it is desirable to enhance the capabilities of a parser solution, the user is advised to consider manual implementation of the necessary checks and balances, or use an external solution such as [`go-schemax`](https://github.com/JesseCoretta/go-schemax).

+## No built-in definitions

+This package does not make any "schema library" available for end-user consumption.
+This package is a tokenizing parser, and expects users to _provide_ the very definitions needing to be parsed in textual form, such as from an RFC or ID.

+Users interested in a more comprehensive "schema suite" should take a look at [`go-schemax`](https://github.com/JesseCoretta/go-schemax), which offers an extensive manifest of official schema definitions in addition to the features of _this_ package.

 ## File and Definition Parsing Order

 Although this package does not perform in-depth verification on individual references, it is important that files -- and more importantly, their contents -- are parsed in a manner that honors reference dependencies, such as those used for super types, super classes and super rules.

 The reason for this is that parsed definitions are stored in the order in which they were originally parsed within the slice-based fields of a Schema definition.
-If and when this instance is processed using external processes, such as those affored by the [`go-schemax`](https://github.com/JesseCoretta/go-schemax) package, this will almost certainly result in errors.
+Introduction of bad ordering schemes will almost certainly result in errors.

-Therefore users are strongly advised to verify and ensure the proper ordering of the following:
+Therefore users are strongly advised to verify and ensure the proper ordering of all of the following:

-  - "`.schema`" files
+  - ".schema" files
-  - Definitions within "`.schema`" files
+  - Definitions _within_ ".schema" files

 In either context, the ordering scheme must always favor fundamental elements prior to any and all definitions which reference such elements.

+Additionally, only files ending in ".schema" will be parsed.
+This allows directory structures which contains other files, such as README.MDs, to remain in place without interfering with a large scale directory structure parsing operation.

+Directory names are _not_ significant and are traversed whenever encountered during a directory structure parsing operation.